Free startup ideas.Browse

 The internal-tools inventory

-2. 02Filter by genericity.For each, ask whether a company without an engineer of your caliber would have built it.
-If not, productizing it has a real market because the median company can't replicate what you did.
+Ask: would a company without an engineer of your caliber have built this?
+If not, productizing it solves a real skill gap.

-4. 04Talk to the buyer, not the user.
-The engineer using the tool is rarely the buyer signing the contract.
-Validate with a manager or director who controls the budget.
-Their language reveals what slot in the budget your product has to fit into.
+The engineer using the tool is rarely the one signing the check.
+Validate with a manager or director who controls the budget slots.

 Worked example

 An infra engineer notices that at three companies in a row, someone has built an internal tool to manage feature flags rolled out by experimentation.
-The tool has no UI, just a CLI, and only two people at each company actually understand it.
-Everyone else asks those two people to make changes for them.
+The tool has no UI, just a CLI, and only two people actually understand it.
+Everyone else asks those two people to make changes.

 When this framework fails